DocNow/diffengine/README.md

 <img height="200" src="https://github.com/DocNow/diffengine/blob/master/diffengine.png?raw=true">
 </div>

-## Why?

-Most newspapers make sure that what they print is as accurate as possible, because once the words are on paper, and the paper is in someone's hands, there's no changing it.
-This involves attention to truthfulness, accuracy, objectivity, impartiality, fairness and public accountability--in short it is the work of professional journalism.

-News stories on the web can be edited quickly as new facts arrive, and more is learned.
-Typos can be quickly fixed.
-Many newspapers treat their website as a place for their first drafts, which allows them to craft a story in near real time, in order to be the first to publish a breaking story.

-But news travels *fast* in social media.
-What if you don't subscribe to the print newspaper anymore?
-What if the news organization doesn't have a print edition and is available only on the web?
-And what if that initial, perhaps flawed version goes viral, and it is the only version you ever read?
-It's not necessarily *fake news*, because there's no intent to mislead ...  but it may not have been the best news either.

-## diffengine

 diffengine is a utility for watching RSS feeds to see when story content changes.
 When new content is found a snapshot is saved at the Internet Archive, and a diff is generated for sending to social media.
 The hope is that it can help draw attention to the way news is being shaped on the web.

 Thanks for the inspiration of [nyt_diff] and [NewsDiffs] which *almost* did what was needed, but not quite.
 Through the magic of [feedparser] and [readability]